Ethiopia: The birthplace of all coffee

 Situated between the central and eastern ranges of the Andes, this mountainous area is 12,000-18,000 meters above sea level.
 You will often see farmers scaling the mountainside to pick the coffee cherries.
 They do it with dedication and love and inspire us to do our best for them.

 145 Homes and Counting

-104 College Scholarships
+104 Scholarships and Counting

 In line with the Laughing Man Foundation’s mission, we have offered 104 scholarships to date to children of coffee farming families and members of the community.
 Currently 58% of our scholarships have been awarded to women and 42% to men.
 We feel strongly that education is the key to improved economic conditions and opportunity for future generations.

 "My father is farmer.
 Previously, I graduated from SENA with a degree in Accounting and Finance, and I'm currently my eighth semester studying Public Accounting.
 First, I'm thankful for the opportunity to work at this great company [COOCENTRAL], I'm also grateful to the Laughing Man Foundation and Fair Trade USA for giving me the opportunity to continue my studies and ultimately apply them I my daily work at COOCENTRAL."

 "I am 19 years old, born and raised in the town of Maito, within the municipality of Tarqui.
 When I finished secondary school, I started thinking about how I could forge a career that benefits coffee growers.
 Thanks to the student scholarship provided by COOCENTRAL, I am able to pursue a professional degree in agronomy through the distance learning university, and work towards my dream of successfully owning and running a small family farm."